Financial-Times/go-ft-http/README.md

 * `WithStandardUserAgent` which uses provided platform and system code values to append an RFC7231 compliant `User-Agent` header in the format: `PLATFORM-system-code/version`
 * `TransactionIDFromContext` will attempt to retrieve the transaction ID from the `*http.Request` context, and if it finds one will set the `X-Request-Id` header.

-**Important** Neither extension will modify the request, it will only add a new header if none is already set.
+**Important** Neither extension will override an existing header, it will only add a new header if none is already set.

 # Usage